TosbackCgusBridge-Bot/CGUs-versions/Hp/Privacy Policy.md

 Privacy Statement HP respects your privacy

 HP and its subsidiaries respect your privacy.
 This Privacy Statement informs you of our privacy practices and of the choices you can make about the way information about you, including from your online activity is collected and how that information is used by HP.
 This statement is readily available on our HP.com home page and at the bottom of every HP web page.
+Please use the links below to access translations of this statement and any applicable country specific or service specific supplements to the statement.